kariudo/oil-tank-volume/README.md

-# oil-tank-volume
+# ESPHome Oil Tank Volume Component

-This library provides functions for calculating volumes, specifically those required to calculate the volume in a standard home heating oil tank with an oval shape, of liquid inside.
+This project includes a library `kariudo::oiltank` via `oiltank.h` that provides functions for calculating volumes, specifically those required to calculate the volume in a standard home heating oil tank with an oval shape, of liquid inside.
 In this case when laying on it's side.
 These include: